 There’s an awesome…seventies style…used to go there a lot…art deco windows… a squat, man…

 You half listen.
-Your mind meanders along the river, to the bend once called Meanjin.
-In 1823 Oxley sailed his boat up that river.
-1824, and convicts built the first colonial structures—shanties of mud and bark—somewhere along those banks.
+Your mind meanders along the river, to the bend called Meanjin.
+There were homes there then, structures and hunting ground.
+In 1823 invasion started.
+In 1824, and convicts built the first colonial structures—shanties of mud and bark—somewhere along those banks.
 They renamed the settlement Edenglassi.
 Later still, Brisbane.
 Those early buildings were temporary things.
 The Colonial Secretary in Sydney sent word that it was not necessary to erect permanent buildings.
 1839, free settlers came, built their timber houses high, had verandahs to usher in the breeze on humid days.
 1859, Brisbane was named the capital of Queensland.
 The colony prospered then struggled then prospered again.
 The layers build up.

 Now, as Brisbane’s street-scape flickers by you, you see these Queenslander homes surpassed.
 Apartments shoot up all over the city—like junkies, wrote Jaya Savige.
 You hear West Enders bemoan inner city gentrification—many stories, not 30 storeys, a protest sign reads.
 You taste predications of Brisbane’s dazzling future—Australia’s new world city, a Translink bus says.
 Layers of rubble.
 Layers of memory.
 One building goes up, another comes down.
 Temporary presence becomes permanent absence, here, in this place you live.

 She slows enough for you to catch up, balances her tobacco pouch on the handlebars, rolls herself a smoke.

 The house isn’t far, she says, leans forward on her handlebars, lights up, takes a drag.
 Grins on either side of the cigarette.